inc2734/mw-wp-form/readme.txt

 5. Supports chart display of saved inquiry data.

 == Changelog ==

+= 2.2.3 =
+* Bug fix : Fixed a bug that exec shortcode are not converted when use template.

 = 2.2.2 =
 * Bug fix : Fixed a tel validation bug.